fedosejev/react-essentials/README.md

 ## Questions, errors, ideas or thoughts?

-Create a [new issue](https://github.com/fedosejev/react-essentials/issues) or email Artemij: reactessentials@gmail.com
+Check [updates](./updates.md) or create a [new issue](https://github.com/fedosejev/react-essentials/issues) or email Artemij: reactessentials@gmail.com

 ## Thank you